droonee/sumo_loggen/README.md

 - Use `bash setup.sh` to install the requirements and setup the dependencies

 ### Steps to use
-- Input the HTTP Endpoint into the *_loggen.py file you will run
+- Input the HTTP Endpoint into the sumo_loggen.py file

 ### Cleanup
 - stop the instance when you do not need log data flowing